 |Employment law claim type||Maximum compensation achievable||Average Approximate Compensation|

 |Discrimination claims relating to disability/ability||£242,130||£31,000|

 |Unfair Dismissal||Up To £88,519|

-The other type of claim you could make could be a personal injury claim if your employer has failed to protect you from workplace stress and the related mental health illness that has developed because of this.
+The other type of claim you could make could be a personal injury claim if your employer has failed to protect you from workplace stress and the related mental health illness developed because of this.
 This type of claim could be taken through the civil courts.
 We’ve taken some figures from the Judicial College Guidelines to give some insight into the compensation that could be appropriate for your claim.
-You could also claim for loss of earnings, and other financial expenses that have arisen from your illness in these cases.
+You could also claim for loss of earnings and other financial expenses arising from your illness in these cases.